dincertekin/R8DrivingSimulator/README.md

-# R8DrivingSimulator
+# R8 Driving Simulator
-Since I couldn't find the what I want in games, I decided to develop an Audi R8 driving simulation game for myself.
+A simple Audi R8 driving simulator game in Unity 3D.

+## Installation
+- Go to `https://github.com/dincertekin/R8DrivingSimulator/releases` and download latest release.
+- Unpackage it and run `R8DrivingSimulator.exe` to play.
+- Have fun!